howisonlab/softcite-dataset/docs/papers/dataset_description/meta_version_full_text.md

     - Reliability vs speed/size
         - Unclear where saturation in training/location of issues to train about, thus post-annotation curation is key.
         - Limited guidance on "consistency" phase.
 What is acceptable/problematic (and why?)
+        - interdisciplinary shear about provenance importance, those qualitatively trained more concerned about tracability, those trained in ML more concerned about clarity in the final artifact.
+Played out in serialization decisions that removed ability to trace provenance, considerable work needed to recover those connections.
     - Provenance vs usefulness
         - very hard to predict??
         - opens up criticism??